SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * Case studies of common organizational impediments.
 * Case studies of successful and unsuccessful attempts to introduce Scrum/Agile to organizations.

-NOTE: Detailed Q&A and some advanced topics are handled after class.
-Consider allowing for the afterparty in your schedule.
+Detailed Q&A and some advanced topics are handled after class.
+Consider allowing for the afterparty in your schedule!
 {: .notice}

 The class contains individual and group knowledge tests that precede the ScrumAlliance's online test.